Inmarsat says Proton delay will hold up new network

 "It signals the confidence we have in Global Xpress (GX) that our important customer, the U.S. government, will be buyers," he said.

 Analysts at Jefferies said they were cautious coming into the quarter, given the protracted return to flight of Proton.
-They said the delay would cut their forecast for full-year revenue growth by $30 million (22.44 million pounds) to $40 million.
+They said the delay would cut their forecast for full-year revenue growth by $30 million to $40 million.

 "While we now see FY15 revenue coming down (no changes to FY16 onwards), this type of delay does not in the least derail the fundamentals of the GX proposition in our view," they said.